hzFishy/UnrealNotes/content/Unreal Engine/Networking/Core/Replication.md

 The function responsible for that is `FObjectReplicator::CallRepNotifies` which calls `FRepLayout::CallRepNotifies` which uses `UObject::ProcessEvent` to run the OnRep function.

 # Common Issues

+## UObject not replicating
+I had an issue with a UObject not replicating because it was a instanced object of another Actor Component.
+Using `NewObject` and giving the object as the template fixed the issue (use the result of the function as the object to replicate).
+Duplicate function or changing outer didn't fix the issue.

 ## OnRep OldValue
 When using OldValue in `OnRep_` functions, be sure to make your parameter a reference, otherwise your value will be broken.